-The first of those: It displays how the changing volume levels, while users are adjusting it.
-Then, it also shifts between green and red depending on whether you’re on a call or have decided to mute the mic.
+The first of those: It displays the changing volume level, while users are adjusting it.
+Then, it also shifts between green and red depending on whether you are on a call or have decided to mute the mic.

 The green light indicates that there’s a call going on.
 And the surrounding neighbors: the Power button, Bluetooth, Mute, Volume adjustment/Call handling buttons, plus – a dedicated MS Teams button for boosting Teams workflow.